frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 ### runE

 Fetch tracks its internal state with an environment of type `FetchEnv`.
-The `FetchM#runE` allows us to run a fetch and get is final environment out, ignoring its result.
+The `FetchM#runE` allows us to run a fetch and get its final environment out, ignoring its result:

 ```tut:book
 def program[F[_]](